Urban Ecology Winnipeg is about the interactions between people, communities and the urban environment in our city.

 We are grateful to be supported by the Centre for Indigenous Environmental Resources who have provided guidance around inclusion of Indigenous perspectives and project support in other vital ways.
 We are also grateful to the many individuals who have taken time to meet with us to share their knowledge, offer feedback, guidance and direction.
 An advisory circle is being created to help shape this project moving forward, if you are interested in getting involved, get in touch.

-The purpose of this series of walks is to explore how our city functions as a connected social and ecological system.
+The Learning from the Land, in the City series of walks explored how our city functions as a connected social and ecological system.
 We know that the health of people and the land are intimately connected, but what does this look like in an urban setting?
 How does urbanization and colonization change ecosystems and impact communities?
 How can we design cities to work in harmony with natural systems and be more socially and ecologically resilient?

 A variety of different educational approaches creates an opportunity to share between disciplines, and many educators in Winnipeg have expressed a desire to meet and learn from each other.
 The pandemic has also highlighted interest in and opportunity for non-traditional forms of education, and created a renewed engagement in urban ecosystems in the general public.